Sniffy2019/Deep-State-weekender/README.md

 The site has gone from a payment page site linked with social elements as the first draft to:-
 1) Second version added a map (google maps API)
 2) Third version is a plain HTML playlist page.
-3) Fourth Version I've added a sample playlist that's been modified to not include copywritten music or payable downloads as its too expensive and from an educational point of view not viable.
+3) Fourth Version I've added a sample playlist that's been modified to not include copywritten music or payable downloads as it's too expensive and from an educational point of view not viable.

 If I could improve the layout, I would add a bottom navbar that on contact scrolled from the bottom of the page to show all the extra features.
 That would have been a project on its own for the amount of work and ensuring it worked, and the links all reacted well as well as putting in all the extra work to give a real 3-day festival feel such as Glastonbury or the V Festival websites.